some-random-wallaby/simple_python_typewriter/README.md

 Simple typewriter-like webpage, written in HTML, Python & CSS.

-Just a programming excercise, but maybe useful for writers who are obsessive editors.
+Just a programming exercise, but maybe useful for writers who are obsessive editors.

 It has dark & light modes, and a couple of sfx (credits below).